Cumberland University Leadership

 Research experiences for Dr. Mason included assisting parents of diabetic children to better understand medication and nutrition regimes in managing Type I Diabetes, developmental-based parenting training for parents of children ages 2 to 6, determining levels of change agency and diversity valuing in college students, and assessing the characteristics of those who most effectively challenge workplace bullying in order to provide useful training opportunities for new hires in a business or academic setting.

-Dean of the Jeanette C. Rudy School of Nursing and Health Professions, and Associate Professor of Nursing
+Interim Dean of the Jeanette C. Rudy School of Nursing and Health Professions, and Professor

 Courtney Wheeler